raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 The retry counters are reset when switching to the next boot mode.

 BOOT_ORDER fields
-The BOOT_ORDER field defines sequence for the different boot modes.
+The BOOT_ORDER field defines the sequence for the different boot modes.
 It is read right to left and up to 8 digits may be defined.

 * 0x0 - NONE (stop with error pattern)
 * 0x1 - SD CARD
 * 0x2 - NETWORK
-* 0x3 - USB device boot (usbboot)[https://github.com/raspberrypi/usbboot] - compute module only.
+* 0x3 - USB device boot (usbboot)[https://github.com/raspberrypi/usbboot] - Compute Module only.
 * 0x4 - USB mass storage boot
 * 0xf - RESTART (loop) - start again with the first boot order field.